Piano Key Frequency and Micro Tuning

 on a piano, you might wonder why the black keys? why not all just white keys? well, lots history, but basically, the function of the current irregular shape (the 2/3 groups of black keys jutting out) is so that it's easier for fingers to find keys by touch.

 on a piano, since key's frequencies is regular by a factor, why are they named irregularly C C# D D# E F F# G G# A A# B C. (those with # are black) Why not A to L? again, history.
-Like programing language syntax and math notations, lots are result of hundreds years of evolution, habit.
+Like programing language syntax and math notations, most are result of hundreds years of habit, convention, from gradual evolution.